 From © KLW NFC & The Liam Peters Collection 2010.

 On July 12, 1871, John Nevin's eldest son Thomas, married Elizabeth Rachel Day (1847-1914) at the Wesleyan Chapel, Kangaroo Valley.
 Elizabeth Rachel Day was the eldest daughter of master-mariner Captain James Day, and niece of master-mariner Captain Edward Goldsmith.

 By 1872, John Nevin had leased an additional acre of land nearby for gardens and orchards from Maria Nairn, wife of William Edward Nairn (1812-1869), assistant comptroller of the Convict Department in 1843, in charge of the prisoners in Tasmania and Norfolk Island, and sheriff of Hobart in 1857-68.
-His wife Maria Nairn was a daughter of John Swan, Inspector of Police in the 1870s.
+His wife Maria Nairn was a sister of John Swan, Inspector of Police in the 1870s.